Etamorph – Enrico Tognoni

 I approach my work with a deep commitment to the exploration of the interaction between technology and craftsmanship, knowing that each piece will move through many hands during its process of creation, and that it will be infused with the energy coming from this collective effort.

-There is always a lot of coordination with workshop and suppliers in Italy.
-Making sure that commissions, projects and prototypes move forward smoothly is very time-consuming because the figures involved and the obstacles are many.
+There is always a lot of coordination with the workshop and suppliers in Italy.
+Making sure that commissions, projects, and prototypes move forward smoothly is very time-consuming because the figures involved and the obstacles are many.

-I don’t work with only one material but over the last couple of years I deeply focused on natural stones with a particular interest in monolithic pieces.
-The connection to my hometown ans mountains where I grew up are the main reasons.
-A sort of re-discovery of my roots and the local craftsmanship.
+I don’t work with only one material, but over the last couple of years, I have deeply focused on natural stones with a particular interest in monolithic pieces.
+The connection to my hometown and the mountains where I grew up are the main reasons.
+A sort of rediscovery of my roots and the local craftsmanship.

 Meaning is much more important than design trends.
-In an age like this where technology allows to achieve what was impossible a few years ago and social media awards whatever is more appealing at first sight it is very easy to get lost in design trends and meaningless exercises of style.
-Meaning is what keeps focus a designer on in its path of growth.
+In an age like this, where technology allows us to achieve what was impossible a few years ago and social media awards whatever is more appealing at first sight, it is very easy to get lost in design trends and meaningless exercises of style.
+Meaning is what keeps a designer focused on their path of growth.

 None